 What to do in Cologne in 24 hours: A complete 1-day itinerary

-You’ll start at the famous Cologne Cathedral.
+You’ll start your one day in Cologne at the famous Cologne Cathedral.
 Most of the other sites are within a few blocks of this landmark.
 Throughout the day, you’ll get to visit a few churches, see a museum, and try the local cuisine.

 In the evening, you can explore Cologne’s vibrant nightlife and a local beer called Kolsch.

-This cathedral tops the list of things to do & see in Cologne.
+The Cologne Cathedral (Kölner Dom) tops every list of things to do in Cologne.
 As you approach Cologne, the intimidating Gothic architecture of the towers and spires seems to dwarf the rest of the city.

 The massive structure stands 157 metres tall and features incredibly intricate reliefs and ornate details.
 It’s one of the most recognisable cathedrals in the world and one of the most visited spots in the city.